 Audio Recording Booth

 The Bayley IT Lab offers 3D printing for students, faculty and staff.
 A variety of materials is available.
 Good planning is necessary in order to have projects printed, as some projects can take several days to process.
-Please stop by the Bayley IT Lab in Brooks 203 to see the 3D printers and discuss your project with the IT staff.
+Please stop by one of our Maker Spaces in the Bayley IT Lab, Brooks 203 or Room 118 in the 111 Lampe Drive building to see the 3D printers and discuss your project with the IT staff.
+More information available here.

 StudioNet: Wired and Wireless Network Access for College of Design Students

-All College of Design students taking sophomore or higher studio courses are provided a high-speed network connection at their desk through StudioNet.
+All College of Design students are provided a high-speed network connection at their desk through StudioNet.
 There is no additional cost to students for StudioNet access.
 Wired connections are available in Brooks, Kamphoefner and Leazar Halls.
-Wireless connections are available in Brooks, Kamphoefner and Leazar Halls using the University’s Nomad ncsu wireless network.
-Registered students should not use the ncsu-guest wireless network because it only allows web access.
+Wireless connections are available in Brooks, Kamphoefner and Leazar Halls and the 111 Lampe Drive building using the University’s EDUROAM wireless network.

-Students wishing to use the wired network must have an RJ-45 ethernet connector in their computer along with a CAT-5 or CAT-6 ethernet cable.
+Students wishing to use the wired network must have an RJ-45 ethernet connector in their computer along with a CAT-6 ethernet cable.
 Cables are available at the NCSU Bookstores.
-Students wishing to use the wireless network must have an 802.11g compatible wireless card (also called WiFi or Airport) in their computer.
-Contact the College of Design Information Technology Staff for help.
+Students wishing to use the wireless network must have compatible wireless hardware in their computer.
+Contact the College of Design Information Technology staff for help.